shutterstock/public-api-javascript-sdk/docs/EditorialVideoApi.md

 **Search editorial video content**

 This endpoint searches for editorial videos.
 If you specify more than one search parameter, the API uses an AND condition.
-Array parameters can be specified multiple times; in this case, the API uses an AND or an OR condition with those values, depending on the parameter.
+For example, if you set the `category` parameter to \"Alone,Performing\" and also specify a `query` parameter, the results include only videos that match the query and are in both the Alone and Performing categories.
 You can also filter search terms out in the `query` parameter by prefixing the term with NOT.

 ### Example